chassing/linux-sysadmin-interview-questions/README.md

 * What is the name and the UID of the administrator user?
 * How to list all files, including hidden one, in a directory?
 * What is the Unix/Linux command to remove a directory and its contents?
-* What command will show you free/used memory?
-Does free memory exists on linux?
+* Which command will show you free/used memory?
+Does free memory exist on Linux?
 * How to search for the string "my konfi is the best" in files of a directory recursively?
 * How to connect to a remote server or what is SSH?
 * How to get all environment variables and how can you use them?